DFHack/dfhack/docs/plugins/plant.rst

     This applies after ``--shrubs`` and ``--saplings`` are targeted, and can't be used without one of those options. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
 (No unmodded shrub or sapling IDs have spaces.)
 A numerical ID can also be used.
+Use ``plant create ""`` for a list of valid IDs.
 ``-e <plant_id>[,<plant_id>...]``, ``--exclude <plant_id>[,<plant_id>...]``
     Same as ``--filter``, but target everything except these.
 Cannot be used with ``--filter``.